Bindo56/Bindo56/README.md

 Unity & C#: Enhancing my skills in creating interactive and engaging gameplay experiences.
 Programming: Writing efficient and scalable code in C#, to bring my game ideas to life.

-Design & Modelling: Creating 2D and 3D models using Maya & Adobe Photoshop.
+Design & Modelling: Creating 2D and 3D models using Adobe Photoshop & Maya.

 Game Testing : It is a software testing process for quality control of video games.